Frequently asked questions

 How much does it cost

-Our prices are worked out taking into account a number of factors, including the number of children participating, the distance we have to travel and any additional costs such as the procurement of a deer.
-As a rough guide, a 1 day workshop, in the outdoor classroom for 90 children would cost in the region of £750 (£8.30 per child).
-The same workshop for 30 children all day would be in the region of £500 (£16.67) However during 1 class days, we use the extra time to have a more in depth look at tracking, plant ID, and their uses, make and demonstrate some primitive traps, play hunting games and a few good stories.
-On a 90 ( or even 120) child day, it is not possible to give such an in depth look at stoneage life.
+Our prices are worked out taking into account a number of factors, including the number of children participating, the distance we have to travel and any additional costs.
+As a rough guide, a 1 day workshop, within an hour of our home base, in the outdoor classroom for 60 children would cost in the region of £800-850 (2020).
+An indoor workshop at the same location for 30 children would be in the region of £450-£500 However during 1 class days, we use the extra time to have a more in depth look at some aspects- perhaps going outside to lo0k at traps or plants etc

 Are there any cheaper options?